 7. Flexible Pricing

 Many businesses within travel and tourism operate with a flexible pricing model based on the levels of demand being experienced and the level of availability.
-This applies for hotels, airlines, and various other business types, and AI within the travel and tourism industry can play an important role in optimizing such a strategy.
+This applies to hotels, airlines, and various other business types, and AI within the travel and tourism industry can play an important role in optimizing such a strategy.

 With AI’s ability to quickly organize and analyze data, it becomes significantly easier to adjust pricing intelligently and ensure that the level set makes sense.
 During times of high demand, pricing can typically be set higher than during times of low demand, but there are other factors that AI can utilize to make intelligent calculations.